- Investor Relations

 spanning a range of fields, categorized by use.

-Sumitomo Chemical's Ehime Works, Ohe Works, Chiba Works and Oita Works.
+This page explains about Sumitomo Chemical’s Ehime Works, Ohe Works, Chiba Works,